Guides

 Sound can make or break viewer engagement.
 Silent autoplay is common, so always include captions for folks who watch without audio.
 If your video contains dialogue or voice-over, crisp audio quality builds credibility.
 Consider layering music that sets the mood.
 Background music can also set the right tone—on TikTok, for instance, using trending sounds often boosts visibility.

 Finding the right balance between music and speech is essential.
-If the volume is too low, your message may be lost.
+You risk losing your message if the volume is too low.
 If the background track overpowers the dialogue, viewers may move on.
 A well-mixed audio setup keeps the audience focused and encourages them to watch until the end.

 Short vertical videos are a powerhouse for storytelling—yes, even if each clip lasts 15 to 60 seconds.
 Start with a compelling hook.
 Visual cues, quick jump-cuts, or powerful statements can spark curiosity.
 Then, lead viewers through a clear beginning, middle, and conclusion.